alf5813/obfusguard/README.md

 ## Known limitations

 ObfusGuard is optimized for Windows PE files (EXE, DLL).
 It does not analyze scripts, documents, or non-PE formats.
 It does not perform dynamic analysis or behavioral detection.
-Zero-signal samples — files with no structural indicators — present a natural ceiling for any static-only engine.
+Zero-signal samples, files with no structural indicators, present a natural ceiling for any static-only engine.
 Files requiring unpacking for meaningful signal extraction may produce lower-confidence verdicts without the unpacking step.

 These are not bugs.
 They are honest constraints of static-only analysis, and knowing them helps analysts use ObfusGuard appropriately.